Skip to content

 Five concrete actions to absorb the new rules in your 2026-27 plan.

-**For mutual fund redemptions: pull AMC capital gains statements before any redemption.** Equity vs debt vs hybrid treatment varies wildly.
+**For mutual fund redemptions: pull capital gains statements before any redemption.** Equity vs debt vs hybrid treatment varies wildly.
 The wrong fund order on a ₹50 lakh exit can cost you ₹3-5 lakh in unnecessary tax.

 **For equity gains: track the ₹1.25 lakh exemption.** Bunching exits across two financial years often saves ₹15,000-30,000 per year.
 The exemption resets every April 1.